kuzzleio/kuzzle-device-manager/doc/2/controllers/models/write-device/index.md

 - `model`: Device model name
 - `metadataMappings`: Mappings of the metadata in Elasticsearch format
-- `defaultValues`: Default values for the metadata
+- `defaultValues`: Default values for the metadata-
+- `metadataDetails`: Metadata group and translations
+- `metadataGroups`: Groups list with translations for group name
 - `measures`: Array of measure definition.
 Each item define a `type` and `name` properties for the measure.

 ---